Lemon Cream Cheese Glaze

 The light citrus flavor from the lemon is really only something you can get from a freshly squeezed lemon, so making sure you have one on hand is part of the prep.
 Rolling the lemon back and forth on the counter with the palm of your hand is a great way to release the juices as well as the essential oils in the lemon zest.

-Take the cream cheese out of the fridge to sit at room temperature before beginning.
+Take the cream cheese out of the fridge to sit at room temperature for an hour or so before beginning.
 This will make creating a nice smooth glaze that much easier!